 4.12.
-Nomination Committee.4.12.1.
-Key functions of the nomination committee should No Please refer to comment under Item 4.6. be the following: Identify and recommend, for the approval of the collegial body, candidates to fill board vacancies.
+Nomination Committee.
+N DI C 4.12.1.
+Key functions of the nomination committee should be the following: Not applicable Please refer to comment under Item 2.4.
+Identify and recommend, for the approval of the collegial body, candidates to fill board vacancies.
 The nomination committee should evaluate the balance of skills, knowledge and experience on the management body, prepare a description of the roles and capabilities required to assume a particular office, and assess the time commitment expected.
 Nomination committee can also consider candidates to members of the collegial body delegated by the shareholders of the company; Assess on regular basis the structure, size, composition and performance of the supervisory and management bodies, and make recommendations to the collegial body regarding the means of achieving necessary changes; Assess on regular basis the skills, knowledge and experience of individual directors and report on this to the collegial body; Properly consider issues related to succession planning; Review the policy of the management bodies for selection and appointment of senior management.
 4.12.2.
 Nomination committee should consider proposals by other parties, including management and shareholders.
 When dealing with issues related to executive directors or members of the board (if a collegial body elected by the general shareholders' meeting is the supervisory board) and senior management, chief executive officer of the company should be consulted by, and entitled to submit proposals to the nomination committee.
-4.13.
-Remuneration Committee.
+4.13.1 Remuneration Committee.
 4.13.1.
-Key functions of the remuneration committee should be the following: Make proposals, for the approval of the collegial body, on the remuneration policy for members of management bodies and executive directors.
+Key functions of the remuneration committee should be the following: • Make proposals, for the approval of the collegial body, on the remuneration policy for members of management bodies and executive directors.
 Such policy should address all forms of compensation, including the fixed remuneration, performance-based remuneration schemes, pension arrangements, and termination payments.
-Proposals considering performance-based remunerations on the related objectives and evaluation criteria, with a view to properly aligning the pay of executive director and members of the management bodies with the long-term interests of the shareholders and the objectives set by the collegial body; Make proposals to the collegial body on the individual remuneration for executive directors and member of management bodies in order their remunerations are consistent with company's remuneration policy and the evaluation of the performance of these persons concerned.
-In doing so, the committee should be properly informed on the total compensation obtained by executive directors and members of management body is proportionate to the remuneration of other executive directors or members of management body is proportionate to the remuneration of other executive directors or members of management body is proportionate to the remuneration of other executive directors or members of management body and other staff members of the company; Periodically review the remuneration policy for executive directors or members of management body is proportionate to the remuneration; Make proposals to the collegial body on suitable forms of No Please refer to comment under Item 4.6.
+Proposals considering performance-based remunerations on the related objectives and evaluation criteria, with a view to properly aligning the pay of executive director and members of the management bodies with the long-term interests of the shareholders and the objectives set by the collegial body; • Make proposals to the collegial body on the individual remuneration for executive directors and member of management bodies in order their remunerations are consistent with company's remuneration policy and the evaluation of the performance of these persons concerned.
+In doing so, the committee should be properly informed on the total compensation obtained by executive directors and members of the management bodies from the affiliated companies; • Ensure that remuneration of individual executive directors or members of management body and other staff members of the company; • Periodically review the remuneration policy for executive directors or members of management body, including the policy regarding share-based remuneration, and its Not applicable Please refer to comment under Items 2.4.